jamilc1/jamilc1.github.io/README.md

 • Work with the client(s) to develop metrics for trending purposes to detect possible diversion, significant loss

-• Manage Sample Accountability (hand carry) operations and Direct-to-Practitioner (DTP) programs supporting commercial operations and market access for sample distribution
+• Manage Sample Accountability (hand carry) operations and Direct-to-Practitioner (DTP) programs

 • Identify, pitched and implemented new program; estimated new potential revenue $153k